JPAT-ROSEMARY/SCUBA/README.md

 Future Work
 --
-Take the potentials of ASM Framework to its maximum to check the intercommunications patterns of Object Oriented software systems against certain criterion.
+Take the potentials of ASM Framework to its maximum to check the inter-communication patterns of Object Oriented software systems against certain criterion.
-Another feature is to check the source code structure against certain Architecture paradigm like MVC.
+Another feature could be added to SCUBA is the ability to check software code structure against certain Architecture Paradigm like MVC.
+This feature is not simple and could be divided to a couple of related features, for example, locating the code sites where rules of referenced architecture are violated.
+During my master's thesis research I noticed that not all Object Oriented inter-communication patterns have the same weights or dependency value, and therefore every dependency should be studied very well before marking it a violation if that appears to be against certain architecture rule.

 To What Extent
 --